mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 * Install `kubectl`
 * Set AWS credentials in `~/.aws/` folder (refer AWS documentation)
 * Review cluster params in `create.sh`, then run the script.
+* Note that it takes around 30 minutes to create (or delete a cluster).

 ## Persistence
 ### AWS